The Best Wisconsin Homeowners Insurance Companies

 We evaluated the five largest home insurance providers in Wisconsin, using our review of the best national homeowners insurance as a guide.
 For an unbiased review of each company’s support channels and claims process, we turned to customer reviews from Consumer Reports and J.D.
 Power.
 We also checked in with A.M.
 Best, an independent financial ratings agency, to make sure each insurer had reliable financial backing.
 We finished with a deep dive into coverage and discount options to see which companies had the most diverse offerings.

 - American Family

 Wisconsin Homeowners Insurance Reviews

 In addition, State Farm has one of the more intuitive and informative websites we tested.
-Obtaining an online quote was quick and easy, and we especially liked the HomeIndex Inventory Tool — a tool that helps you keep track of your belongings in case you need to report damages or file a claim.
-You can even edit your inventory from your phone or tablet, which makes State Farm not only a thorough but convenient home insurance option.
+Obtaining an online quote was quick and easy, and we especially liked the Home Inventory Checklist, which helps you keep track of your belongings in case you need to report damages or file a claim.
+You can even edit your inventory from your phone or tablet, making State Farm a thorough and convenient home insurance option.

 West Bend Mutual